tammert/net.protoart.clima/README.md

-# nl.tammert.climacontrol
-Homey App for ClimaControl by ProtoArt
+Homey App for ClimaControl by ProtoART